erl67/CloudComputing/Project1/README.txt

 root@fa8638416a92:/opt/code# ./mapreduce.sh 1

-For a few of them I had to sort the output afterwards because the reducer that was done with the following commands: cat output4.txt | sort -k2,2nr > output4sorted.txt cat out9.txt | sort -k2,2nr | head -n 10 > out9sorted.txt
+For a few of them I had to sort the output afterwards because the reducer output is unordered; that was done with the following commands: cat output4.txt | sort -k2,2nr > output4sorted.txt cat out9.txt | sort -k2,2nr | head -n 10 > out9sorted.txt